InspiryThemes/realhomes-docs/docs/deprecated.md

 # Deprecated Customizer Settings

 !!! note
-        All deprecated customizer settings related to theme can be found in **Deprecated Customizer Panel** that we don’t recommend to use.
+        All deprecated customizer settings related to theme can be found in **Deprecated Customizer Panel**.
+We don’t recommend to use these settings.

 ![Deprecated Customizer Settings](images/deprecated/deprecated-customizer-settings-panel.png)